kcwaggs/pandas-challenge/README.md

 ## Notes:
 When I first calculated the total budget, I did not think to use the separate CSV files to calculate it.
 I ended up formulating the total based on the merged dataframe.
 After some review I realized I could have simplified this by calculating the total budget from the original 'schools_complete.csv'.
 I ended up creating 'total_budget' and 'total_budget_2' inputs to show you my calculations from 1 - the merged dataset 2 - reading the original CSV file.

+I found that with nearly every step you can calculate fields by using the separated CSV files or the merged files.
+I am attempting to do both methods to better understand the data manipulation.
+Most likely, in my work I would be using one large file as compared to merging two files.

 ## Resources:

 Using .drop_duplicates: https://stackoverflow.com/questions/23667369/drop-all-duplicate-rows-across-multiple-columns-in-python-pandas